Lakewood Church

 Lakewood Church is an evangelical Pentecostal and Word of Faith megachurch located in Houston, Texas.
 It was formerly a Baptist church from 1959 until 1961, and a non-denominational Christian church from 1961 to 1979.
 It is among the largest congregations in the United States, averaging about 45,000 attendees per week.
-The 16,800-seat Lakewood Church building, home to four English-language services and two Spanish-language services per week, is located at the former Compaq Center.
+The 16,800-seat Lakewood Church building, home to four English-language services and two Spanish-language services per week, was previously a sports arena, home to the Houston Rockets.
 Joel Osteen is the senior pastor of Lakewood Church with his wife, Victoria, who serves as co-pastor.